 - warehousing and delivery of your product and/or service

 When you sell indirectly to end users, exports are not handled directly by the manufacturer or producer, but through intermediaries such as agents, export management and trading companies.

-In most cases, the exporting process is simplified and export management companies usually:
+In most cases, the exporting process is simplified and export management companies are usually responsible for:

-- appoint sales representatives in the importing country
+- appointing sales representatives in the importing country

 - export documentation